SiliconLabs/unify-matter-pc/doc/readme_overview.md

 A device has certain attributes that need to be reported.
 We set up periodic reporting for these attributes, and they're sent at regular intervals.
 The longest interval between reports is MaxIntervalCeiling which can be adjusted in a configuration, it is defaulting to 60 minutes.
 These regular updates aren't just for syncing attribute data between the device and our system but it also acts as heartbeat for connection.
-If we haven't received an update within the MaxIntervalCeiling timeframe, we try to reconnect to the device to confirm  it's still available.
+If we haven't received an update within the MaxIntervalCeiling time frame, we try to reconnect to the device to confirm  it's still available.
 If we can't reconnect, we mark it as failing.

 ## Unify MPC Recovery Of Failing/Offline Nodes: